 This accessibility statement applies to https://ownyourhome.gov.uk

-This website is run by the Ministry of Housing, Communities and Local Government (MHCLG).
+This website is run by the Department for Levelling Up, Housing and Communities (DLUHC).
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: